jonathondilworth/compilers/README.md

 *Regular Languages* are a subset of *Context-Free Languages*, which are a subset of *Context Sensitive Languages*, which are a subset of *Phrase Structured Languages*.

 In a context free grammar, the only additional rule to regular languages (REs) is that **every LHS symbol should be a non-terminal symbol**.

+Replacing symbols in a set of tokens using a context free grammar, in order to ensure it is syntactically correct is accomplished through the execution of **derivations**.
+We can derive a set of symbols in two such ways:
+ 1. Left most derivation: at each iteration, replace the left most non-terminal symbol.
+ 2. Right most derivation: the same, but replace the right most non-terminal.

+A parse tree can be constructed to graphically represent these processes (derivations):

+	Start with the starting symbol (root of the tree).
+	For each sentential form:
+		add child nodes to the node corresponding to the LHS symbol.

+	The leaves of the tree constitute a sentential form.

+####Ambiguity

+Any grammar that has more than one left-most or right-most derivation for the same output is ambiguous, and if it is ambiguous a grammar is not good for a compiler, because it will construct two different parse trees and so the language will have no notion of precedence.

+If a programming language is defined such that it may accept ambiguous terms (loosely typed), the analysis of these parts must be postponed until later in the compilation process (FORTRAN, python? ruby?).

+####Parsing Techniques

+Once we've got a grammar that is not ambiguous, there are two different ways to do syntax analysis:
+ 1. Top down: Useful if we have simple grammars and simple strings.
+ 2. Bottom up: Most compilers use bottom up because this type of parsing can be automated.
+From a compilers point of view, it needs to have some deterministic way of finding out what the next substitution should be, at every token.

+## Lecture Eight: Top Down Syntax Analysis